sabof/emms-mobile-remote/README.md

 ## Installation

-- create a folder
+- Create a folder
-- put emms-mobile-remote.el and front.html in it
+- Put emms-mobile-remote.el and front.html in it
-- add it to your load path
+- Add it to your load path
-- add to your .emacs:
+- Add to your .emacs:

 ```lisp
 (require 'emms-mobile-remote)
 (setq emr-pass "sesame")
 ```

-- do M-x emms-mobile-remote-start
+- M-x emms-mobile-remote-start
-- open shell and run ifconfig, and take not of the "inet addr" shown under eth0
+- Open shell and run ifconfig, and take not of the "inet addr" shown under eth0
-- in your mobile browser enter http://{the above value}/index/?pass={the value of emr-pass}
+- In your mobile browser enter http://{the above value}/index/?pass={the value of emr-pass}
-- open emms
+- Open EMMS
-- in order to get a big a display, do M-: (set-face-attribute 'default (selected-frame) :height 300)
+- In order to get a big a display, do M-: (set-face-attribute 'default (selected-frame) :height 300)

 ## Caveats